10 benefits of leisure and lifestyle activities in aged care

 Sometimes we fall into the unhelpful (and incorrect) trap of treating older people as one homogenous group, but at an aged care centre each senior is treated as the unique individual that they are, with unique preferences and needs.
 Beyond assessing cognitive ability and physical mobility, a good aged care centre will also seek to fully understand each resident’s upbringing, personality, likes, dislikes, religious beliefs and cultural background as well as the activities they used to enjoy.

-From this place of deeper understanding, a tailored lifestyle program can be developed that aims to meet their needs, preferences and goals.
+From this place of deeper understanding, a tailored lifestyle program that's part of a personalised care plan can be developed that aims to meet their needs, preferences and goals.
 For example, if someone loves animals, then pet therapy could bring a lot of joy, but if they don’t, a dog could actually cause distress.
 Just as no two individuals are alike, neither is the lifestyle program that is developed to serve their needs.
-What’s more, this individual program is incorporated into their overall care plan to ensure these needs are consistently met and a high quality of life achieved.
+What’s more, this individual program is incorporated into their overall care plan to ensure these needs are consistently met and a high quality of life in residential care is achieved.

-Once there is an understanding of the individual and suggested program, residents can choose from a range of different lifestyle activities and decide how they wish to engage with that activity.
-Some seniors will prefer to do individual activities in the privacy of their own room, such as crosswords or reading, while others will get more from group activities such as bingo or group exercise.
+Once there is an understanding of the individual and suggested program, residents can choose from a range of different meaningful activities and decide how they wish to engage with that activity.
+Some seniors will prefer to do individual activities in the privacy of their own room, such as crosswords or reading, while others will get more from group activities such as bingo, armchair travel or group exercise.

 A good lifestyle program will consider a senior’s cognitive and physical abilities, without ruling out participation too quickly.
 Sometimes there’s a way to modify an activity to compensate for lost abilities.
 For example, if someone at bingo has poor eyesight, staff may create a bigger card, or offer a support person to make playing easier.
 Perhaps another more able resident might even volunteer to assist.
 Creative solutions allow people to participate in the activities they enjoy, which also has the added benefit of helping create a sense of empowerment.